Naturally Daily

 Here is a simple method of using lavender oil for scleroderma:

 A lavender oil massage can reduce skin inflammations.
-It can induce sound sleep in the time of scleroderma difficulties.
+It can induce sound sleep during the time of scleroderma difficulties.
 [5]

 Read More: 11 Health Benefits of Lavender Oil That You Should Know